Frequently Asked Questions

 Alumni Networking is a socially responsible B2B website for making business connections with fellow alumni, and facilitating transactions.
 Its primary goal as stated in our Mission Statement is to create sustainable scholarship funding by increasing business revenues, and donating a portion of the proceeds.

 When enrolling as a participating member, you are asked to select your specific school group and are able to connect with fellow alumni.
 Now you are eligible to post a Request for Proposal (RFP) or respond to an existing RFP by fellow alumni of your school or other schools.
-When a business agreement is consummated between two participating parties on the site, they pledge to donate up to 5% of the gross transaction amount to scholarship funding.
+When a business agreement is consummated between two participating parties on the site, they pledge to donate an amount of their choosing from the gross transaction amount to scholarship funding.
 This is strictly voluntary and no verification is ever requested, just good will.

 After a contract or purchase order has been concluded, the parties jointly agree as to the dollar amount to be donated.
-The site has suggested up to 5% of the total gross revenues, however this is strictly voluntary and any donation is appreciated by a college or university.
+The site has suggested up to 5% of the total gross revenues, but the amount you choose to donate may be whatever you wish.
+This donation is strictly voluntary and any donation is appreciated by a college or university.
 The party receiving payment remits the donation amount to Alumni Networking which is a nonprofit tax-exempt organization.
 The site will acknowledge receipt of funds and retain a 10% honorarium and donate the balance split equally between the two schools the parties have individually designated.
 The schools are then requested to confirm donation made by alumni networking on behalf of the respective business entities.

 Alumni Networking acts as a charitable facilitator between the two business partners.
 Once funds are received by alumni networking, they will be disbursed to the individual schools selected by the participating parties.
 Alumni Networking upon receipt of donations will acknowledge dollar amount to both businesses and request that the recipient colleges also verify amount received by Alumni Networking on behalf of the donating businesses.
 We believe in full transparency of transactions.